hSaria/ChromaTerm/README.md

 You can color the foreground and background simultaneously by separating them with a space, like `b#123456 f#abcdef`.

-For more advanced use cases, you can apply a color per regex group (see the 2nd example rule in the code snippet above).
+A color can be applied per regex group (see the 2nd example rule).

 # Help